 Definition – People tend to favor untestable arguments because they can’t be refuted.
 But rationally speaking, these should be considered ‘not even wrong.’

 Example – Consider the Psuedo-Deutsch Theory of Knowledge.
-(The idea that there is no sense at all in which knowledge is created by AI and all the knowledge came from the programmer.)
+(The idea that there is no sense at all in which ‘knowledge’ is created by AI–not even as a euphemism that the algorithm utilized trial and error to find a solution to a problem and is thus under the umbrella of Popper’s epistemology–and all the ‘knowledge’ came from the programmer.)
 Many critical rationalists banter it around as if it’s a genuinely good theory.
 When I point out that it’s entirely untestable, I might be told ‘so what, it’s philosophy and philosophy is untestable.’
 This is just a fancy way of saying it’s not a testable theory at all and is thus currently ‘not even wrong.’
 That’s the problem with the theory.
 It needs to be turned into a truly testable theory first.
 It certainly doesn’t qualify as a ‘best theory’ that people should take seriously in its current untestable form.

 Definition – Similar to untestable arguments, but here one can theoretically test them but they are really easy to change up to match (or not match) any test.